neillturner/kitchen-ansible/README.md

 ## Test-Kitchen Ansiblespec

-test-kitchen normally uses tests setup in test/integration/.... directory.
-Ansiblespec format puts the test with the roles in the ansible repository.
-Also the spec helper is specified in the ansible repository under the spec directory.
+test-kitchen normally uses tests setup in `test/integration/....` directory.
+Ansiblespec format puts the test with the roles in the ansible repository and the spec helper is specified in the ansible repository under the spec directory.

 To implement this with test-kitchen setup the ansible repository with: